gouthammacha/DeepThought/README.md

 # Task - 1

 # API Creation and performing CRUD Operations
-# These files are for the challenge provided by Deep Thought as a test.
+# These files are for the challenge provided by Deep Thought as an Technical Assignment.

 Available Scripts
 In the project directory, you can run: